 Schools may also organise other extracurricular lessons (study circles, interest circles, school sports clubs, choirs etc.) in accordance with the interest and needs of pupils and on the basis of their own pedagogical programmes.
 They include afternoon day care and afternoon tutoring, which provide an organised opportunity for preparation for lessons if needed.
 For this purpose, daily time frames of four and a half hours are available in grades 1 to 4 and three hours are available in grades 5 to 8 and in all grades of schools participating in special needs education.

-In single structure schools, activities are held at least until 4 p.m., and the supervision of students must be arranged for until 5 p.m. or until the students can lawfully stay in the institution.
+In single structure schools, activities are held at least until 4 p.m., and the supervision of pupils must be arranged for until 5 p.m. or until the pupils can lawfully stay in the institution.
 After the lessons – typically in grades 1-4 – the school organizes a day-care session for children of families who need it, in which participation is voluntary.

 Opening hours for educational institutions and principles of organising lessons and breaks are set forth in the Public Education Act and Ministerial Decree 20/2012 on the Operation of Educational Institutions, while the specific rules of implementation are defined in schools’ local organisational and operational rules and internal regulations.
 Schools are responsible for setting their schedules of lessons and extracurricular activities, including the duration of breaks between lessons in their pedagogical programmes and internal regulations.
 The first lesson may be started, after consulting the school board or the school’s parental organisation and the student union, by not more than 45 minutes before 8 a.m. pursuant to the relevant decree (Ministerial Decree 20/2012).